“Should I update my website’s content for SEO, and if so, which content?”

 A 2021 study of external links in 1996-2019 New York Times articles found that 25% of links were inaccessible.
 In addition, from a sample of 4,500 links still accessible, 13% did not lead to the original content, a phenomenon called content drift.

-This means that if your content has been live for more than 2.5 years, chances are very good that there is at least one broken link on that page.
-And broken links are a bad user experience, so logic would tell us that the search engines would use this as a negative signal.
+If your content has been live for more than 2.5 years, chances are excellent that there is at least one broken link on that page.
+And broken links are a terrible user experience, so logic tells us that search engines use this as a negative signal.

 By refreshing your content, updating or removing broken links, and adding in new links to new statistics you can improve your content and help the search engines rank it better.

-Our recommendation, if you want to find the broken links on a page, is to install a Broken Link Checker Chrome extension and use it on your page.
-If you want to find all of the broken links on your site at once, then use Screaming Frog to do so.
+If you want to find the broken links on a page, we recommend installing a Broken Link Checker Chrome extension and using it on your page.
+If you’re going to find all of the broken links on your site at once, then use Screaming Frog to do so.

-Many websites sort their content by date published, which means that the older content is the further down it is in the site’s hierarchy and thus harder to find.
+Many websites sort their content by published date, meaning that the older the content is, the further down it is in the site’s hierarchy and, thus, more challenging to find.

-A newly published URL like this will then be sorted at the top of content, which means it will be easier for both users and search engines to find.
+A newly published URL like this will then be sorted at the top of content, making it easier for both users and search engines to find.
 Rankings should increase.

-Studies across the years have shown us that images and other rich media like videos or lists can improve SEO rankings.
-This is because readers, especially these days, do not just want a big wall of text.
+Studies have shown us that images and rich media like videos or lists can improve SEO rankings.
+This is because readers, especially nowadays, do not just want a giant wall of text.

 Readers prefer content they can scan and interact with.

-What you will likely find as you review old content is that they probably lack (or have outdated) images and are light on lists, quotes, and other types of rich media.
+As you review old content, you will likely find that they probably lack (or have outdated) images and are light on lists, quotes, and other types of rich media.
 They likely also lack proper headings, such as H2s/H3s/etc in a way that make sense as a hierarchy.

-Search engines are computer programs, but they’ve become smart enough to know the connections between words via a process called “latent content analysis”.
-You may hear people talk about “LSI keywords”, but really what they mean are keywords that are related to one another that search engines (and people!) expect to see together.
+Search engines are computer programs, but they’ve become smart enough to know the connections between words via “latent content analysis.”
+You may hear people talk about “LSI keywords,” but really, what they mean are keywords that are related to one another that search engines (and people!) expect to see together.

-For example, if you’re talking about SEO strategy and don’t mention backlinks then that content shouldn’t rank as well as a piece that does mention backlinks.
-This is because backlinks are a key part of SEO, and without talking about them you haven’t covered the full topic.
+For example, if you’re talking about SEO strategy and don’t mention backlinks, then that content shouldn’t rank as well as a piece that does mention backlinks.
+This is because backlinks are a vital part of SEO; without talking about them you haven’t covered the whole topic.
 And the search engines know that.

 Now, just going in and adding some of these related keywords probably won’t do much for you.
-The truly effective content refreshing and updating happens when you substantially rework the piece to add in new information, and in the process you’re also using these keywords that people and search engines expect to see.
+The genuinely effective content refreshing and updating happens when you substantially rework the piece to add new information.
+In the process, you also use these keywords that people and search engines expect to see.
 You can’t just “SEO” a piece after the fact.
 It needs to be baked into the process.

 Finally, updating content is a great excuse to re-promote it.

 Some content is meant to be updated annually, such as with rankings or recommendations.
-Credit cards is a great example here.
+Credit cards are a great example here.

 When you come out with new recommendations, it’s a great reason to do a push around the new content and get some attention for updated rankings (“Mastercard overtook Visa as the most popular credit card for entrepreneur, according to WEBSITE.”

 Other content is less timely and relevant, but you can still re-promote it because it is “new and improved”.
-You have an excuse to talk about it because it’s been improved, and sharing it socially isn’t going to upset anyone that you’re re-sharing content that is old and potentially outdated.
+You have an excuse to talk about it because it’s been improved, and sharing it socially isn’t going to upset anyone that you’re re-sharing old and potentially outdated content.

 Plus, if you re-promote it well. you can earn new backlinks which will help the content rank better anyways!